freekrai/call-ads/README.txt

-Port of The Twilio Call Ad Demo that was originally built in Python here:
+PHP Port of The Twilio Call Ad Demo that was originally built in Python here:

 https://www.twilio.com/blog/2014/07/creating-a-click-to-call-service-with-twilio-client-pusher-and-python.html